'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic.'-Edgar Allan Poe

-'Of what I am certain of Higgins is that whoever received this contribution is smiling at us right now, with a pretentious smirk'.
+'Of what I am certain of is that whoever had received this contribution is smiling at us right now, with a pretentious smirk'.

 'The revelation of the transactions inspector although strange, can be interpreted as charitable purposes', Mr Winsor said.

-'Frankly, it is a complex matter to explain inspector, but I shall attempt to.
+'Frankly, it is a complex matter to explain, but I shall attempt to.
 You see Americans have this propensity to give shelter to the poor and destitute in buildings no longer operable or desirable for that matter.
 Thus, the organisers of these activities tend to rent old dilapidated buildings for this function.
-It is fully legal and comprisable inspector', Mr Winsor related.
+It is fully legal and comprisable', Mr Winsor had related.

-'Then how do you explain Mr Winsor, why were these transactions done so surreptitiously, and the charitable group donated these contributions not mentioned in the transactions?'
+'Then how do you explain, why were these transactions done so surreptitiously, and the charitable group donated these contributions not mentioned in the transactions?'
 I remarked.